PaulCardoos/AI-experimental/README.md

 <img src="./nlpExample.png">

 In the example above I ask the model about Tom Brady.
-Sometime the model does not understand what the question is and I admit that I need to find a better way to display that no results were found which is easy to do, just being lazy.
-Also, sometime the model does recognize the questiojn.
+Sometimes the model does not understand what the question is and the page does not notify the user when nothing is recognized.
+Feel free to contribute and fix this bug as I continue to work on it.

 AI is not perfect...yet.

+<h3>How to run</h3>
 This project uses Ruby version 2.7.2.
 You can build the project by cloning the repository and running
 ```